paulfioravanti/survey_tool_elixir/README.md

 # CSV Survey Tool Developer Coding Test

-An [Elixir][] CLI application that parses and displays survey data from CSV files, and displays the results.
+An [Elixir][] CLI application that parses survey data from CSV files, and displays the results.

 ## Setup